CrayLabs/SmartSim/doc/experiment.rst

 compute node as a Smartsim model (the application).
 This type of deployment is optimal for high data inference scenarios.

-Below is an image illustrating communication between a colocated model spanning multiple compute nodes, and the database running on each application compute node.
-A single SmartRedis client is initialized for the colocated Orchestrator and is used to communicate with the application.
+Below is an image illustrating communication within a colocated model spanning multiple compute nodes.
+As demonstrated in the diagram, each process the application lives on, creates its own SmartRedis client connection to the orchestrator running on the same process.
+This connection is started in the Model script, when a SmartRedis Client is initialized.
-Data is streamed from the application to the database via the client on the same node.

 .. figure:: images/co-located-orc-diagram.png